paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-908-the-space-force.md

 (3) Subject to the authority, direction, and control of the Secretary of Defense, the Chief shall keep the Secretary of the Air Force fully informed of significant military operations affecting the duties and responsibilities of the Secretary.

+**(f) Vacancy in Position of Chief of Space Operations.—** When there is a vacancy in the position of Chief of Space Operations or during the absence or disability of the Chief of Space Operations—

+(1) the Vice Chief of Space Operations shall perform the duties of the Chief of Space Operations until a successor is appointed or the absence or disability ceases; or

+(2) if there is a vacancy in the position of the Vice Chief of Space Operations or the Vice Chief of Space Operations is absent or disabled, unless the President directs otherwise, the most senior officer of the Space Force in the Space Staff who is not absent or disabled and who is not restricted in performance of duty shall perform the duties of the Chief of Space Operations until the earliest of—

+  (A) the appointment of a successor to the Chief of Space Operations or the Vice Chief of Space Operations; or

+  (B) the cessation of the absence or disability of the Chief of Space Operations or Vice Chief of Space Operations.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a)(1), (3)(B).
+Pub.
+L. 118–159, § 521(j)(1), struck out “, flag, or equivalent” after “general”.

+Subsec. (b).
+Pub.
+L. 118–159, § 521(j)(2), substituted “grade of general” for “grade in the Space Force equivalent to the grade of general in the Army, Air Force, and Marine Corps, or admiral in the Navy”.

+Subsec. (f).
+Pub.
+L. 118–159, § 509C(b), added subsec. (f).

 2023—Subsec. (d)(5).
 Pub.
 L. 118–31, § 1741(b)(7)(A), substituted “sections 171 and 3104 of this title and other provisions of law” for “sections 171, 1808(a), and 1847(e)(4)(B), (5) of this title and other provision of law”.

 Subsec. (e)(1).
 Pub.
 L. 118–31, § 1741(b)(7)(B), substituted “The Chief” for “Commencing one year after the date of the enactment of the United States Space Force Act, the Chief”.